Project TYO

 Project TYO examines how these imported forms were not merely replicated but hybridized and transformed within Japanese linguistic, aesthetic, and social frameworks, producing a distinctly Tokyo iteration of hip-hop that remains both globally connected and locally specific.

-Its outputs will include large-scale public exhibitions in civic and infrastructural spaces, interactive digital databases, documentary films and short-form cinematic works, long-form essays, a comprehensive book-length publication, expanded digital archives, and educational initiatives designed for intergenerational transmission.
+Its outputs will include large-scale public exhibitions in civic and infrastructural spaces, interactive digital databases, documentary films and short-form cinematic works, long-form essays, a comprehensive coffee table book designed as a lasting print archive, and educational initiatives intended for intergenerational transmission.

 Recording Artist: Yuki Chiba, Location: 1 OAK Tokyo, Tokyo, Japan, Year: 2025, Photographer: Ajani Charles